TylerSchmidtke/msuc-rs/README.md

 ## TODO

+- [ ] Add support for the `tracing` crate
-[ ] Support pagination for searches - currently only the first page of results is returned.
+- [ ] Consider returning an iterator for search results
+- [ ] Add page count to search meta
+  - Just need to parse this from the HTML
+- [ ] Inform user when search results are truncated by the Microsoft Update Catalog (1000+ results)
+  - Today this state is stored internally, but not exposed to the user